 - I have 21 different annual expenses.
 Most of them are categorised under Business, Donations & Gifts or Misc Needs – all categories I use for my personal expense-tracking

-- I can make several years’ worth of advance payments for 5 of them – passport, driving license, website hosting, business renewal, and tenancy agreement
+- I can make several years’ worth of advance payments for 4 of them – passport, driving license, website hosting and business renewal

-- I have at least one annual expense every month in 9 out of 12 months.
-Going to double-check my expense-tracking app in case I missed anything, but I believe everything is covered
+- I have at least one annual expense every month.
+Going to double-check my expense-tracking notes in case I missed anything, but I believe everything is covered